DSharpPlus/DSharpPlus/docs/articles/commands/custom_handler.md

             });
 ```

-From here, you will be able to hook any Event your heart feels desired to in order to ~~reinvent the wheel~~ accomplish your task.
+From here, you will be able to hook any event your heart desires to in order to ~~reinvent the wheel~~ accomplish your task.